 Unzip the file to a temporary location of your choice.
-Once unzipped, find a file called setup.exe and double-click on it.
-This file may be in a folder called T-RIP-INSTALL.
+Once unzipped, find a file called setup.exe and doubleclick on it.

-Setup.exe starts a normal Windows installation

-routine that will ask you a few questions and will install the program in a folder called TRIP on your computer's C: drive hard disk.
+Setup.exe starts a normal Windows installation routine that will ask you a few questions and will install the program in a folder called TRIP2 on your computer's C: drive hard disk.